unrealwork/atsd-use-cases/research/irs-tax-filings/README.md

 Configuration Features:

 * `type`: a variety of visualization widgets are available in ChartLab, see the full list [here](https://axibase.com/products/axibase-time-series-database/visualization/widgets/).
-* `range(y,x)`: in order to show chronological data, a reverse-ordered range setting may be used where the more recent parameter is the second argument instead of the first as seen above.
+* `range(y,x)`: to show chronological data, a reverse-ordered range setting may be used where the more recent parameter is the second argument instead of the first as seen above.

 #### Configuration 4: Histogram

 ![](./images/tax-2018-3.png)
 [![](./images/button.png)](https://apps.axibase.com/chartlab/bdab5fd8)

-*Fig 4.* A histogram shows the distribution of values for the given datasets.
-Assuming all series were equally-distributed the slope of the stacked boxes should be zero.
+ A histogram shows the distribution of values for the given datasets.
+Assuming all series are equally-distributed the slope of the stacked boxes is zero.

 Configuration Settings: